-As soon as you notice any of the below mentioned symptoms remaining more than 2 weeks, immediately contact cancer specialist near you.
-He will diagnose all the signs to confirm the cancer and will guide you for the oral cancer treatment.
+As soon as you notice any of the below mentioned symptoms remaining more than 2 weeks, immediately contact Cancer Specialist.
+He will diagnose all the signs to confirm the cancer and will guide you for the oral Cancer Treatment.

 At Oncoxpert Hospital, we have the best cancer doctors who specialize in treating cancer